All about Digital Eye Strain or Computer Vision Syndrome: Introduction, Causes, Symptoms, Glasses, and Treatment.

 Install a dimmer overhead light instead of bright light, or use a desk lamp with a movable shade to cast light evenly over the desk.
 Similarly, you can add a glare filter to the monitor.

-Be mindful of body posture
+2) Be mindful of body posture

-Maintain a distance of arm’s length (16-18 inches) between your eyes and the screen of any gadgets.
+Maintain a distance of arm’s length (16-18 inches) between your eyes and the screen of any gadget.
 This is the proper viewing distance which reduces eye pain.
 Moreover, adjust the brightness, contrast, and font size until you find what’s optimal for you.

-Follow the 20-20-20 rule
+3) Follow the 20-20-20 rule

-While viewing the screen (at the office or home), the 20-20-20 rule should be followed.
-This rule suggests that “at every 20 minutes, look at something 20 feet away for 20 seconds”.
+While viewing the screen (at the office or at home), the 20-20-20 rule should be followed.
+This rule suggests that “every 20 minutes, look at something 20 feet away for 20 seconds”.
 It is most important for those who have to look at the screen continuously throughout the day.

-Don’t forget to blink
+4) Don’t forget to blink

 Blink helps to keep our eyes moist.
 It is the natural mechanism of keeping the eyes away from dryness.
 But while viewing screens, we often blink less frequently which consequently leads to dry eye syndrome.